kekearifblog/kekearifblog.github.io/_posts/2017-04-24-better-storyboard-localization.md

 }
 {% endhighlight %}

-Thanks for reading.
+Thanks for reading!
 Please leave a comment or share if you find this article useful or if you have your own different approach to localization.